 The City of Westminster has many open spaces home to a variety of wildlife.
 In the spring and summer months, when people are outdoors, they see and interact more with wildlife.
 Some wildlife have adapted so well that they live in our neighborhoods.
 Living with wildlife can present some problems for their neighbors, the humans.
 Whether it is a raccoon living in your chimney or a skunk digging under your cement patio, questions and concerns will come up with wildlife.
-For more information about living with wildlife visit: Colorado Division of Wildlife
+For more information about living with wildlife visit: Colorado Parks & Wildlife

 Disposing of Dead Animals